MarcelMeurer/WVD-Hydra/README.md

 ## Updates and releases
 Hydra can be easily updated from GitHub.
 Open the deployed app service -> Deployment Center -> click on "Sync"
+- 1.0.1.81	(2022/11/22)
+  - Add: A new variable in scripts: $global:Hydra_SessionHost_AssignedUser #UPN of the assigned user of a VDI (otherwise empty string)
+  - Add: Additionally, search for an assigned user in the session host list
+  - Fix: During deployment of a new VDI, autoscaling was waiting to finish the deployment
 - 1.0.1.80	(2022/11/17)
   - Add: Configure a logo as a replacement for the header "Hydra" in Global Settings -> Others -> Use a custom logo as header
 - 1.0.1.79	(2022/11/11)